 There is a relationship between your education and your potential income.
 While it’s possible to start your career with only a GED or high school diploma, it can be a real struggle to get the income you want without additional training or education.

-While it can seem daunting or even impossible, going the extra mile to get a bit of extra training can really pay off in the long run.
+While it can seem daunting or even impossible, going the extra mile to get extra training can pay off in the long run.
 Even a short vocational training program can help you earn significantly more money.
-Choosing to take the extra time to finish up a degree or certification can help open more doors to job opportunities and higher income.
+Taking the extra time to finish a degree or certification can help open more doors to job opportunities and higher income.

 2. Research Your Career’s Earning Potential

 In addition to education, the career you choose directly affects your income.
-What is the relationship between income and careers?
+How does your choice of career affect your financial future?
 It depends on a wide range of factors, including demand in the market, level of training required, and value of the work.
 Not all careers are created equally, and some offer a low earning potential.

-It may be a hard decision to make, but before you decide on your career you need to pause and look at the average earning potential for that career.
+It may be a hard decision to make, but before you decide on your career you need to pause and look at your average earning potential.
 Take time to balance what you enjoy against how much you could earn.
 You might have to make the tough call to choose your second or third career choice to earn the income you want.

 3. Learn to Budget

 Even before you enter into your career, it’s important to learn how to make and follow a budget.
 While this won’t affect the amount of money you receive on each paycheck, it will affect how well you manage your money.
 By learning how to live within your budget, you’ll be better prepared to make informed decisions with your income and make the most out of every dollar.
-Learning how to budget can make it easier to avoid making impulse purchases or falling into debt and save up for retirement.
+Learning how to budget can make avoiding impulse purchases or falling into debt easier and can help you save up for retirement.

 4. Manage Your Student Debt